zacharski/ml-class/fridays/FridayPuzzlerDiscrimination.md

 **The question is simple, does this university discriminate based on sex for admissions?**

 A good answer would contain text and supporting statistics.
 This can be in the form of a Jupyter notebook, or a Google Doc.
-I will give up to 5xp bonus for a good use of Pandas.
+I will give up to 5xp bonus for good use of Pandas if you go the notebook route.